Using tkinter Programs on Android: Provisional Guide

 And bubbled it has: initial testing of Android 11 in early January 2021 regrettably suggests that some of the programs noted in this guide may be partly or wholly unusable on this Android today, though this story may improve over time with app and vendor fixes.
 Please see the off-page update here for details, and consider postponing an Android 11 install on your phone until its full implications for the programs you use are clearer.

-Mergeall users: you probably cannot use the Mergeall GUI described here for syncs on Android 11 and later, because your platform revokes direct USB access for POSIX programs coded in Python, and microSD cards are increasingly rare.
-See the update on the original Mergeall scripts' page for details, and the newer Android Deltas Sync non-GUI alternative for performing syncs on later Androids (and more).
+Mergeall users: you probably cannot use the Mergeall GUI described here for syncs on Android 11 and later, because this platform revokes direct USB access for POSIX programs coded in Python, and microSD cards are increasingly rare.
+See the update on the original Mergeall scripts' page for more info; the interim Android Deltas Sync non-GUI alternative for performing syncs on later Androids (and more); and the standalone-app update below for a later solution.
 Other GUIs on this page are not harmed as badly by 11's changes.

 And So Does Android 12